Europe Code Week Challenges at Primary School “Matija Gubec” Cernik, Croatia

 5th grade (Aged 10-11)

-On the other hanfd, fifth grade students accepted two challenges: Create your own masterpiece and Create a spiral.
+On the other hand, fifth-grade students accepted two challenges: Create your own masterpiece and Create a spiral.

 For instance, in the activity Create your own masterpiece students learned the basic concepts of visual programming.
-From simple geometric figures (square, rhombus, hexagon, octagon) in ten simple and well-described steps we reached to complex works of art as you can see on the picture and on the link.
+From simple geometric figures (square, rhombus, hexagon, octagon) in ten simple and well-described steps we reached complex works of art as you can see in the picture and on the link.
 [Img02.png]

 I.Ž.
 My masterpiece (https://studio.code.org/c/2045981219)